validation-and-verification-istic/2020-tp2-static-analysis/jp-tcc.md

 Include in this repository the code of your application.
 Remove all unnecessary files like compiled binaries.
 Do include the reports and plots you obtained from different projects.
 See the [instructions](/README.md) for suggestions on the projects to use.

 You may use [javaparser-starter](/javaparser-starter) as a starting point.

-*This exercise grants bonus points.*

-**Additional Extra Bonus**: Make your application produce the dependency graph of all classes.
-The graph should be written using the [GraphViz DOT format](https://www.graphviz.org/)